action-ai-institute/MABEL-dataset/README.md

 <br><br>
-### The following features specify the size (in bytes) of the respective section in the analyzed binary (if found within the binary):
+### The following features included in MABEL specify the size (in bytes) of the respective section in the analyzed binary (if identified within the binary):

 | Feature   | Description | Example Data |
 | --------  | ----------- | ------------ |